Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory II: the Fateev-Litvinov formula: Introduction

 \subsubsection{Definition and analytic continuation of Toda correlation functions}

 The first part of this document, Section~\ref{sec:toda}, will be devoted to recalling the probabilistic framework introduced in~\cite{Toda_construction} to provide a rigorous meaning to the Toda correlation functions formally defined by Equation~\eqref{eq:formal_correl}.
 In this section we also unveil a probabilistic expression that allows to analytically extend the probabilistic definition of the correlation functions beyond the bounds on the weights $\alpha_1,\cdots,\alpha_N$ that are usually assumed to hold so as to define them~\cite[Theorem 3.1]{Toda_construction}.
 Providing such an extension of the range of values required to make sense of the correlation functions is a key step in the derivation of Theorem~\ref{thm:main_result} and a major technical difficulty compared to the proof of the DOZZ formula~\cite{KRV_DOZZ}, where defining such an extension was actually unnecessary.

-A consequence of the method we develop in the present document is the following probabilistic representation of the DOZZ formula~\cite{DO94, ZZ96} for \emph{Liouville CFT} beyond the assumptions made in~\cite{KRV_DOZZ}: \begin{corollary} Given $\gamma\in(0,2)$, assume that $\alpha_1,\alpha_2,\alpha_3\in\R$ are such that $\alpha_k<Q\coloneqq\frac\gamma2+\frac2\gamma$ for $1\leq k\leq 3$ with the assumption that $s\coloneqq\alpha_1+\alpha_2+\alpha_3-2Q$ satisfies $s>-\gamma$, and set
+The method developed to define such an analytic continuation of the correlation functions is based on a new analytic continuation of moments of GMC measures $M^\gamma(d^2x)$.
+Namely if we set for $\frac2\gamma<\alpha<Q$ and $p<1$